-For some people, a guaranteed death benefit is the most important aspect of their policy.
-It means peace of mind for them—and their loved ones.
-For others, having the ability to adjust their policy, including premiums, is more important, even if it means the death benefit could fluctuate.
+For many people, a guaranteed death benefit is the most important aspect of their policy.* It means peace of mind for them—and their loved ones.
+For others, having the flexibility to adjust their policy, including premiums, is more important, even if it means the death benefit could fluctuate.

-Actually, there are several different kinds of Universal Life Insurance—each designed to meet a unique set of needs.
+There are several different kinds of universal life Insurance, each designed to meet a unique set of needs.
 Here’s a quick overview.

 Universal Life (basic)

-If you're looking for long-term protection with the ability to accumulate some cash value over time, our Universal Life may be for you.
-Some of our clients prefer this product because it allows them to customize the protection (including insurance amount, length of coverage, and premiums) to best meet their needs while also managing their costs.
+If you're looking for long-term protection and the ability to accumulate some cash value over time, our Universal Life may be for you.
+Some of our clients prefer this product because it allows them to customize the protection (including the insurance amount, the length of coverage, and the premiums) to best meet their needs and manage their costs.

-If you're like our clients who value a guaranteed death benefit, but don’t need to accumulate cash value, then Custom Universal Life Guarantee (Custom Guarantee) might work for you.
-You pay a set premium to maintain the coverage you need for as long as you choose.
+If you value a guaranteed death benefit but don’t need to accumulate cash value, Custom Universal Life Guarantee (Custom Guarantee) might work for you.
+You pay a set premium to maintain the coverage you need for as long as you choose.**

 Protection Up to Age 90

-If you're a business owner or someone who needs a significant amount of life insurance protection for a specific period of time (not lasting beyond age 90), Protection Up to Age 90 offers a cost-effective alternative to permanent insurance.
+If you're a business owner or someone who needs a significant amount of life insurance protection for a specific period (not lasting beyond age 90), Protection Up to Age 90 offers an alternative to permanent insurance.
 It allows people to get the level of protection they need (at least $1 million), the way they need it.